ahicks92/fastnet/specification.md

 A transport's implementation refers to the concrete implementation of a transport.

-UDP hole-punching refers to a technique for  circumventing network Address Translation and connecting two computers behind them.
+UDP hole-punching refers to a technique for  circumventing network Address Translation and connecting two computers directly without the use of an intermediate server.

 ##Transports##